-Fig. 2 Synthetic steps for the preparation of 1-encapsulated NPs as trilayered core-shell (γ -FeO_x@AuNP)@[C60(>DPAF-C9)]n 2. (a) A TEM micrograph of γ -FeO_x NPs indicating an average particle diameter of 15-35 nm. (b) A representative larger particle of γ -FeO_x@AuNP, by taking 35 nm diameter for γ -FeO_x from (a), the coated Au layer thickness was estimated as indicated. (c) A TEM micrograph of 2 displaying the outer layer of C60(>DPAF-C9) on NPs with lighter contrast that can be used to estimate a shell thickness as indicated. (d) Schematic presentation of 2 showing a proposed fullerosome array of C60 cages, resembling that of C60(>DPAF-C2) verified by its X-ray single-crystal structural analysis.25 hydrophobic-hydrophobic interaction forces of (C{60}) - (C{60}) cages that resulted in a molecular self-assembly of $C{60}(>DPAF-C_9)$ molecules to form a partial bilayer or bilayer configuration at the surface, resembling that found on the formation of bilayered fullerosome nanovesicles of water-soluble $C{60}(>DPAF-EG_x)$ reported recently.33 Accordingly, the initial interactions of 1 at the nanoparticle surface was designated to occur on two 3,5,5-trimethylhexyl moieties owing to the low solubility of C{60} in alkanes that should push fullerene cages outward at the solvent interfacial area.
-The following sonication treatment provides sonochemical energy to invert 1 with the C{60} cage in contact with the gold nanoparticles34 that gives the monolayer capping of the surface by $C{60}(>DPAF-C_9)$ molecules.
-They become accessible for the binding of the second layer of 1 in the solution based on stronger hydrophobic-hydrophobic interaction forces of (C60>)- $(C{60}>)$ than $(C{60}>)$ -(DPAF-C9) aromatic rings.
-This is proposed as the formation mechanism of a partial bilayered or bilayered fullerosome membrane covering γ -FeO_x@AuNPs as the nanostructure configuration of 2 shown in Fig. 2.
+Fig. 2 Synthetic steps for the preparation of 1-encapsulated NPs as trilayered core-shell (γ -FeO_x@AuNP)@[C60(>DPAF-C9)]n 2. (a) A TEM micrograph of γ -FeO_x NPs indicating an average particle diameter of 15-35 nm. (b) A representative larger particle of γ -FeO_x@AuNP, by taking a 35-nm in diameter for γ -FeO_x from (a), the coated Au layer thickness was estimated as indicated. (c) A TEM micrograph of 2 displaying the outer layer of C60(>DPAF-C9) on NPs with lighter contrast that can be used to estimate a shell thickness as indicated. (d) Schematic presentation of 2 showing a proposed fullerosomic array of C60 cages, resembling that of C60(>DPAF-C2) verified by its x-ray single-crystal structural analysis.25

+Sufficient binding of 1-octanethiol as a capping agent on the surface of γ -FeO_x@AuNP nanoparticles rendered their moderate solubility in toluene for encapsulation by C60(>DPAF-C9) 1 under ultrasonication.
+Resulting relatively pure trilayered core-shell NPs can be retrieved easily from the washing solution (ethanol and ether) by an external permanent magnet.
+The procedure provided efficient separation of core-shell nanoparticles from the residual capping agent and an excessive amount of 1 in solution.
+The binding force of $C{60}(>DPAF-C_9)$ to the nanoparticle surface was controlled by strong hydrophobic-hydrophobic interaction forces of $(C{60}>)-(C{60}>)$ cages that resulted in a molecular selfassembly of $C{60}(>DPAF-C_9)$ molecules to form a partial bilayer or bilayer configuration at the surface, resembling that found on the formation of bilayered fullerosome nanovesicles of water-soluble $C{60}(>DPAF-EG_x)$ reported recently.33 Accordingly, initial interactions of 1 at the nanoparticle surface was designated to occur on two 3,5,5-trimethylhexyl moieties owing to low solubility of $C{60}>$ in alkanes that should push fullerene cages outward at the solvent interfacial area.
+The following sonication treatment provides sonochemical energy to invert 1 with the favor of $C{60}>$ cage in contact with the gold nanoparticles34 that gives the monolayer capping of the surface by $C{60}(>DPAF-C_9)$ molecules.
+They become accessible for the binding of the second layer of 1 in the solution based on stronger hydrophobic-hydrophobic interaction forces of ($C{60}>)-(C{60}>$) than ($C{60}>)-(DPAF-C_9$) aromatic rings.
+This is proposed to be the formation mechanism of a partial bilayered or bilayered fullerosome membrane covering γ -FeO_x@AuNP nanoparticles as the nanostructure configuration of 2 shown in Fig. 2.